kelsiwest-binf/recapitulate_this/_posts/2024-09-16-How-Well-Will-LinkedIn-AIHawk-Work.md

     ```
 🤠**Tidbits**🤠
 <br />
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I'm only looking for remote, because there isn't much in my direct area in Texas.
+I'm only looking for remote, because there isn't much in my direct area in Texas.
 <br />
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;So I put United States, and Texas as my two locations.
+So I put United States, and Texas as my two locations.

 - `companyBlacklist:`
   - List companies you want to exclude from your search, one per line